 An integrated platform that handles research from live UK sources, saves it to the matter, records time from the activity, and connects to billing, that's a different product than an enterprise drafting tool.
 Not better or worse in the abstract.
 Just solving a different problem.

 Writford is built for that second problem: the workflow fragmentation that small UK firms deal with every day.
-It's available on a monthly per-user subscription without enterprise minimums, and you can try it without a sales conversation.
+It is available on a monthly per-user subscription from £49 per seat, no minimum seat count, no annual commitment, and you can try it without a sales conversation.

 See how Writford works or start a free trial.